6 Things Every 1st Year IB Student Should Know About. Read This Article To Have A Relatively Easy Second Year And Earn Your IB Diploma

 Your first year of IB just ended, and you must be wondering what lies ahead.
-Are things going to get easier from now on or is the worst yet to come?
+Are things going to get easier from now on, or is the worst yet to come?
 Your second year of International Baccalaureate (IB) is way more important.
-This also means that it is going to be a little more challenging.
+This also means that it is going to be more challenging.

 The first year of the IB Program is more like a rehearsal where you are getting ready for the big show.
 Second-year of IB will have you submit your Extended Essays, Theory of Knowledge Presentations, College Applications and finally your IB exams so you better get your shit together!

-My first year of IB Diploma was a breeze.
-Mostly because I did not do a lot of IB work.
+My first year of the IB Diploma was a breeze.
+Mostly because I only did a little IB work.
 All my time was spent in the library, goofing around on my laptop.
-As you would have guessed it, it did not turn out well.
-My second year was a pile of due assignments and a lot of course work to catch up on.
-Not only that, but my Individual Orals were also prepared a night before the due date.
+As you would have guessed, it turned out poorly.
+My second year was a pile of due assignments and a lot of coursework to catch up on.
+Not only that but my Individual Orals were also prepared a night before the due date.
 All in all, it was terrible, and I had to get my shit together.
-All the chilling around in the first year of IB was compensated by sleeping for less than four hours every night for an entire year, abandoning my fitness routine and drinking red bull as a substitute for water.
+All the chilling around in the first year of IB was compensated by sleeping for less than four hours every night for an entire year, abandoning my fitness routine, and drinking red bull as a substitute for water.

-Hopefully, you are not in a place as bad as I was then.
-Even if you happen to be in the exact same place, I can assure you that you can still manage to have a successful second year.
-First things first, you need to make sure you have enough CAS points, and all your reflections are timely documents.
-If not then I strongly suggest you to either spend an hour every day doing CAS related activities.
-Ask your CAS coordinator about the activities that you can be a part of to complete your CAS hours.
+Hopefully, you are in a better place than I was then.
+Even if you are in the same place, I assure you that you can still manage to have a successful second year.
+First, you need to ensure you have enough CAS points and that all your reflections are timely documents.
+If not, I strongly suggest you spend an hour every day doing CAS-related activities.
+Ask your CAS coordinator about the actions you can participate in to complete your CAS hours.
 Here are a few CAS suggestions from the top of my head:

 Being SMART is a quality taken for granted.
 SMART is an abbreviation for